theonlyamos/cognitrix/README.md

-### Spiral
+### Cognitrix
-Spiral is an open-source autonous AI agents orchestrator built in Python.
+Cognitrix is an open-source autonous AI agents orchestrator built in Python.
 It allows you to create and manage AI agents easily.

 ### Features
 - Create and manage AI agents.